Nafisarkar/iamCracked/README.md

 If you have any questions or issues, feel free to contact the software developer at:
 - Discord: [_sakuno]

 ## Acknowledgements

 This software was created for **educational and ethical hacking purposes**.
 The developers do not condone any unauthorized or unethical hacking activities.

+Special thanks to the following repositories that contributed to this project:

+- [firefox_decrypt](https://github.com/unode/firefox_decrypt): Code from this repository was adapted to work with our system, enhancing the Firefox password decryption functionality.

+We appreciate the open-source community and the valuable resources they provide, which have been instrumental in the development of this educational tool.